 Crowdfunding has made it possible for a large group of people to pool their money to fund massive real estate projects.

-One of the platforms for crowdfunding in Canada is NexusCrowd.
+One of the platforms for crowdfunding and investing in real estate in Canada is NexusCrowd.
 In the U.S., you can check Realty Mogul.

 Peer-to-peer (P2P) lending involves lending money to individuals and businesses through an online platform that matches borrowers with lenders.